Fair hiring, respectful workplace

 How we measure and improve

-We prefer practical actions over slogans.
-We are building a small set of measures we can track consistently across hubs and use to improve hiring and workplace experience over time.
+We prefer practical action to slogans.
+We are putting in place a small set of measures that can be tracked consistently across offices and used to improve hiring and workplace experience over time.

 We collect only the data we need, keep it voluntary and anonymous where appropriate, and follow local privacy laws.
-Findings inform our plans for hiring, development and workplace practices.
-For interview or workplace adjustments, see our Accessibility & Accommodations guidance (or email [email protected]).
+What we learn helps shape our approach to hiring, development and workplace practices.

 Hiring quality and fairness

-We review hiring outcomes and improve our process where patterns suggest unnecessary bias or inconsistency.
+We review hiring outcomes and improve the process where patterns suggest unnecessary bias or inconsistency.

 Pay decisions